 Management-sponsored "Say on Climate" proposals have become more common.
 In such proposals, companies give their shareholders an advisory vote on the company's decarbonisation strategy.
-PGGM only votes FOR decarbonisation strategies that are consistent with a Paris-aligned pathway.
+PGGM only votes FOR decarbonisation strategies that are consistent with the goals of the Paris Agreement.
 Such a strategy should include, amongst others, the following elements:

-• Science-based emission reduction targets for all material scope 1, scope 2, and where material - scope 3 emissions.
+Science-based emission reduction targets for all scope 1, scope 2, and - where material - scope 3 emissions.

-- PGGM evaluates scope 3 reduction targets on a case-by-case basis and considers, among other things, the materiality of scope 3 emissions for the sector, the company's range of influence, the realism of the reduction pathway, and financial implications. - The company minimises its reliance on offsets and nature-based solutions in meeting its emission reduction targets. - Capital expenditure plans that support the company's emission reduction targets. - Sufficient board oversight on climate, including climate-related key performance indicators in executive compensation. - Disclosure of climate-related risks and opportunities, preferable via the TCFD framework.
+- PGGM evaluates scope 3 reduction targets on a case-by-case basis and considers, among other things, the materiality of scope 3 emissions for the sector, the company's range of influence, the realism of the reduction pathway, and financial implications. - The company minimizes its reliance on offsets and nature-based solutions in meeting its emission reduction targets, with the exception of the food industry. - Capital expenditure plans that support the company's emission reduction targets. - Sufficient board oversight on climate, including climate-related key performance indicators in executive compensation. - Disclosure of climate-related risks and opportunities, preferable via the TCFD framework.